coltorapps/builder/apps/docs/src/app/docs/entity-values/page.md

 {% callout title="You should know!" %}
 Value transformations will be applied when utilizing the `validateEntitiesValues` method, as indicated in [the entities documentation](/docs/entities#transforming-values).

-Additionally, entities that are not processable will be excluded from validation, along with their children, as explained in [the entities documentation](/docs/entities#conditional-processing).
+Additionally, entities that are not processable will be excluded from validation and filtered out, along with their children, as explained in [the entities documentation](/docs/entities#conditional-processing).
 {% /callout %}